ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

 Flocker does not require Vagrant or VirtualBox.
 You can run it on other virtualization technology (e.g., VMware), on clouds (e.g., EC2), or directly on physical hardware.

-For your convenience, this tutorial includes a :download:`Vagrant configuration <Vagrantfile>` which will boot the necessary VMs.
+For your convenience, this tutorial includes ``Vagrantfile`` which will boot the necessary VMs.
-These VMs already have Flocker and its dependencies installed.
+Flocker and its dependencies will be installed on these VMs the first time you start them.
 One important thing to note is that these VMs are statically assigned the IPs ``172.16.255.250`` (node1) and ``172.16.255.251`` (node2).
 These two IP addresses will be used throughout the tutorial.
 If these addresses conflict with your local network configuration you can edit the ``Vagrantfile`` to use different values.
 Note that you will need to make the same substitution in commands used throughout the tutorial.

+First, download the :download:`Vagrant configuration <Vagrantfile>` and the :download:`Flocker repository configuration <clusterhq-flocker.repo>`.
+Save these in the same directory and preserve their filenames.
+Next, use ``vagrant up`` to start and provision the VMs:

 .. code-block:: console

+   alice@mercury:~/flocker-tutorial$ ls
+   clusterhq-flocker.repo  Vagrantfile
    alice@mercury:~/flocker-tutorial$ vagrant up
    Bringing machine 'node1' up with 'virtualbox' provider...
    ==> node1: Importing base box 'clusterhq/flocker-dev'...